krishauser/Klampt/Python/docs/source/Manual-Modeling.rst

 API summary
 ~~~~~~~~~~~

-The link functionality is given in the :class:`RobotModelLink` class.
+The link functionality is given in the :class:`~klampt.RobotModelLink` class.
 Changing from
 revolute to prismatic types is not supported at the moment.

 Configuration-independent functions that define the kinematic structure